Monday, August 4, 2014

 I have bad news, you guys: I don't like this protagonist.
 I have a rule of literature that if a character says the word "neat-o" sincerely more than zero times, he/she automatically sucks.
 Unfortunately, Julie uses that word at least once, in a non-ironic/sarcastic fashion, so she can't be considered a good character.
 To prove my point, Julie decides to sleep in the only room in their mansion that has muddy footprints leading up to the window.
 At this point, she deserves to be haunted, the ghost has literally warned her.
 As Julie's falling asleep, the ghost tells her to get out and that she can't just waltz in like she owns the place, and Julie dismisses it as a dream.
 I cannot stress this enough, the signs are in no way subtle, she has had at least three good chances to say, "you know what, this room is haunted, I think I'm gonna sleep in a different one to avoid an angry spirit's retribution."

 Here's where it gets good, though.
 The family goes to town, where Julie meets a girl her age named Lucy.
 Crazy enough, she's black and also one of the two main characters.
 Pretty much everyone in this town is black, actually, which is pretty cool considering the fact that nearly every character up to this point in the series was white.
-But the really crazy part is that these natives aren't just African-American; they're Gullah.
-Apparently, the Gullahs are a group of slave descendants with an english-based language with some African loanwords.
-It actually sounds pretty ridiculous.
+But the really crazy part is that these natives aren't just African American; they're Gullah.
+Apparently, the Gullahs are a group of slave descendants with an English-based language with some African loanwords.
 Anyway, I looked it up and it turns out that it's a real thing.
 Huh, I guess Shivers can teach you relevant information.
 Who knew.

 Yes, because fighting the Bog Girl at the swamp is a flawless plan that couldn't possibly go wrong.
 When they get there, a mouth forms in the swamp mud and almost eats Julie.
 Lucy saves her, and I'm just gonna put it out there that Lucy literally saves her, like, a billion times.
 You know how I always say that characters are so stupid that they shouldn't survive the process of everyday life, much less whatever they go through in the book?
 Well, here you go; without Lucy, Julie would be dead at least twelve times.